boltops-tools/ufo/docs/_docs/settings-network.md

 Option | Description
 --- | ---
-vpc | Used to create ecs and elb security groups, target group in the CloudFormation template. ecs_subnets | Used to assign assign a subnet mapping to the ECS service created in CloudFormation when the network mode is awsvpc.
-Also used to in .ufo/params.yml as part of the run_task api call that is made by `ufo task`. elb_subnets | Used to create elb load balancer. ecs_security_groups | Addiitonal security groups to associate with the ECS tasks. ecs_security_groups | Addiitonal security groups to associate with the ELB.
+vpc | Used to create ecs and elb security groups, target group in the CloudFormation template. ecs_subnets | Used to assign a subnet mapping to the ECS service created in CloudFormation when the network mode is awsvpc.
+Also used to in .ufo/params.yml as part of the run_task api call that is made by `ufo task`. elb_subnets | Used to create elb load balancer. ecs_security_groups | Additional security groups to associate with the ECS tasks. elb_security_groups | Additional security groups to associate with the ELB.

 <a id="prev" class="btn btn-basic" href="{% link _docs/settings.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/settings-cfn.md %}">Next Step</a>